banderlog/opencv-python-inference-engine/README.md

 ## Why

 I needed an ability to fast deploy a small package that able to run models from [Intel's model zoo](https://github.com/opencv/open_model_zoo/) and use [Movidius NCS](https://software.intel.com/en-us/neural-compute-stick).
-Well known [opencv-python](https://github.com/skvark/opencv-python) can't do this.
+Wellr-known [opencv-python](https://github.com/skvark/opencv-python) can't do this.
 The official way is to use OpenVINO, but it is big and clumsy (just try to use it with python venv or fast download it on cloud instance).

 ## Description